ndronos/c-nomorph/C-as-Punk-Rock.md

 They are referred to as static variables, perhaps because they sit in one place for the entire program.

+If a variable is declared inside a block (including the block defining a function), then the variable is created at the declaration line and destroyed at the closing curly brace of the block.

 (Klemens, 2015) C 101 pp. 351
 ```